This Valentine’s forget Venice, shun Paris, chop up the roses and don’t even think about mentioning sunsets. This year, I am the Valentine’s Grinch!

 Sat across from Karl in Tim Ho Wan (the dim sum restaurant run by a Michelin-starred chef) I realised we had a problem.
 All our dishes were coming in potions of three.
 There was an awkward moment when single dumplings sat forlornly in their baskets and tension sat heavy in the air.
 Who was going to claim them?
 I made a reach for the har gow just as Karl’s chopsticks moved to the BBQ pork bun.
 It turned out that we favoured different dumplings and so it worked out perfectly.
 I knew we were going to be OK.

 In the summer of 2011, London experienced some of the worst riots it had seen in a decade.
 Anger sparked when a teenager was shot dead by police.
-Peaceful protests escalated into violence and, caught up in a summer madness, people began lash out at the government by distorting their neighbourhoods.
+Peaceful protests hijacked by violence and, caught up in a summer madness, people began lash out at the government by distorting their neighbourhoods.
 Buildings were gutted by fires, people were robbed and shop after shop was looted.
 It spread across the country.
 Manchester, Nottingham and Brighton all had their share of trouble.

 Sitting on my bus home, I was completely unprepared to find it driving into a riot.
 Leafy Ealing, as it is known, is in West London.
 It is quite a nice area and so I naively thought the problems wouldn’t come to us.
 As my bus rounded the corner onto Uxbridge Road, I heard an alarm going off and smelt smoke.
 The road was full of people in hooded tops running around in small groups.